esheldon/fitsio/README.md

 - Read from and write to image, binary, and ascii table extensions.
 - Read arbitrary subsets of table columns and rows without loading all the data to memory.
 - Read image subsets without reading the whole image.
+Write subsets to existing images.
 - Write and read variable length table columns.
-Can read into fixed length arrays with the maximum size, or object arrays to save memory.
-- Read data using slice notation similar to numpy arrays.
+- Read images and tables using slice notation similar to numpy arrays.
 This is like a more powerful memmap, since it is column-aware for tables.
 - Append rows to an existing table.
 - Query the columns and rows in a table.